JManikiza/SoftwareDevelopment-Group-E-Project/README.txt

  The team's collaborative efforts and expertise in web development have culminated in a platform that is easy to use, efficient, and reliable.

-Contributers include:
+Contributors include:

 - Jimmy Le
 - Wallyson Alves Da Silva
-- Mohamed Yousef Mohamed
+- Mohamed Yusuf Mohamed
 - Adam Younis
 - Laurence Baboolal
 - Joven Anthony Manikiza